 Ski areas in France generally sit higher than any other ski country so ski resorts have superior snow conditions and longer seasons.
 Val Thorens is the highest ski resort in Europe and Avoriaz repeatedly gets the most snowfall in France.

+The extraordinary Folie Douce is well-known for its flamboyant and huge afternoon ski parties.
+The club giant now has bars in many of the top French ski resorts including Val d’Isere, Meribel, Val Thorens and Alpe d’Huez.
 French après has something for everyone, whether you’re after an on the piste mountain bar, a bistro with a sunny terrace, a swanky cocktail bar or an alpine pub, you’ll be spoilt for choice in many French ski resorts.

 Ski accommodation in France

 If you prefer a more relaxed, informal atmosphere on your ski holiday, ski chalets are a very popular option.
 We have a wide range of French ski chalets in all the major ski resorts.
 Have a quick browse of our ski chalets in France.

+Lift pass prices differ from resort to resort but by booking early, you can often benefit from discounts.
 Remember you don't always need a full area pass; think about how much skiing you will actually do and whether you will benefit from an area or a local lift pass.
 You can pre-book your ski pass with your holiday booking, or you can get it on your ski rep on the transfer or when you arrive in your resort.